Prashant5300/PluralSight---clone/README.md

 In this project, we have used JavaScript, HTML, and CSS.
 Our project is to clone the PluralSight website, an American privately held online education company that offers a variety of video training courses for software developers, IT administrators, and creative professionals through its website.

-The Project was so challenging because we have to complete it within 6 days.
-But because of hard work and excellent teamwork, the work was completed in 5 days.
-We tried our level best to make our work similar to the original website.
-This project helps to make my concepts clear and to get a better understanding of group work.

 ##  PROJECT DETAILS